ClaireIsShi/StoryGenerator/README.md

 ├── README.md
 ├── requirements.txt
 ├── settings.py
+├── result.json
 ├── test.ipynb
 └── utils.py
 ```
 You don't need a strong prompt to generate a story———all prompts and arguments are already prepared for you.
-If you're not familiar with running code in the shell, you can use  `test.ipynb` notebook to execute the program.
+If you're not familiar with running code in the shell, you could use  `test.ipynb` notebook to execute the program.
 Alternatively, follow the steps below.

 You'll notice a `result.json` file in this directory.
 This is just an example to show you where the final output will be saved.
 You can delete this file and generate your own story.